schaafie/yic/README.md

 6. workflow

 The workflow works as follows.
 A flow is defined as a template.
 When the flow is started, a token will be created based on the template.
-As soon as the flow is waiting to be continued, a task is created so not all tokens have to be queried to get the tasks that a (system)user can perform.
+Each token represents the current task to be done (can_do) or being_done (claimed_by).
+A flow can have multiple tokens, depending on the flows branches.

 ```
 mix phx.gen.html Flows Flow flows name:string description:string version:map definition:map can_start:map --web Html.Flows
-mix phx.gen.json Flows Flow flows name:string description:string version:map definition:map can_start:map --web Flow.Flows --no-context
+mix phx.gen.json Flows Flow flows name:string description:string version:map definition:map can_start:map --web Api.Flows --no-context

-mix phx.gen.html Flows Token tokens flow_id:references:flows owner:references:users token:map --web Html.Tokens
+mix phx.gen.html Flows Token tokens flow_id:references:flows current_task:string claimed_by:references:users can_do:map --web Html.Flows
-mix phx.gen.json Flows Token tokens flow_id:references:flows owner:references:users token:map --web Flow.Tokens --no-context
+mix phx.gen.json Flows Token tokens flow_id:references:flows current_task:string claimed_by:references:users can_do:map --web Api.Flows --no-context

-mix phx.gen.html Flows Task tasks flow_id:references:flows can_do:map --web Html.Tasks
-mix phx.gen.json Flows Task tasks flow_id:references:flows can_do:map --web Flow.Tasks --no-context
 ```

 TODO: